UAdelaide/SSE_PG_Group9/README.md

 3. When logged in successfully, go to Messages tab (which should be empty).

-4. Go to our project website (HomeCarePro) and log in as a user, using the credentials 	below.
+4. Go to our project website (HomeCarePro) and log in as a user, using the credentials below or via google authentication.

-	Username: tanveer@gmail.com
+	Username: sharlene@gmail.com

-	Password: password293
+	Password: password323

 5. Navigate to the required service form and fill and submit the form